SkylineCommunications/dataminer-docs/user-guide/Getting_started/DaaS/Creating_a_DMS_on_dataminer_services.md

 1. Optionally, in the *Time zone* box, select the time zone for your DataMiner System.

-   By default, the time zone is set to UTC.
+   By default, the time zone is set to the time zone of your current location.

 1. Enter a username and password for your DataMiner account.